 If your child is exposed to COVID-19, they might not necessarily develop symptoms right away.
-The coronavirus incubation period is between two and 14 days, Watkins says.
-If you do suspect that your child has been infected, give your pediatrician a call before seeking care—that way if your little one has in fact contracted COVID-19, you won’t risk infecting others.
-The doctor can talk you through next steps and ways to limit exposure.
+The coronavirus incubation period can be anywhere between two and 14 days, Watkins says.
+If you suspect that your child has been infected, give your pediatrician a call before seeking care—that way, if your little one has, in fact, contracted COVID-19, you won’t risk infecting others.
+Your doctor can talk you through next steps about testing and ways to limit exposure.

 Symptoms of MIS-C

-In addition to being on the lookout for coronavirus symptoms in children, the CDC says to call your child’s doctor if they develop any of the following symptoms related to MIS-C:
+In addition to being on the lookout for COVID symptoms in children, the CDC says to call your child’s doctor if they develop any of the following symptoms related to MIS-C: